-You are aiming for a hole that is to the South (or to far right if you are looking at the mountain from below).
-You will have to drive a gravel road (it is decent for small cars), leave your car near a group of houses and choose a path uphill the mountain.
+You are aiming for a hole that is to the South (or too far right if you are looking at the mountain from below).
+You will have to drive a gravel road (it is decent for small cars), leave your car near a group of houses, and choose a path uphill the mountain.

 The cave entrance looks cut out like a letter T, so it stands out very well.
 This cave is an extra adventure if you have time to spare on your Lanzarote trip!
 Make sure to have good hiking shoes as it is a steep climb uphill!